- Queen's COVID-19 rules

 Coronavirus: Information for Students, Staff, and Fellows

-Following the relaxing of government restrictions, from Monday 17 of May, the College’s supplementary rules relating to Covid have been updated: https://www.queens.ox.ac.uk/covid-19-rules.
+Following the relaxing of government restrictions, the College’s supplementary rules relating to Covid have been updated: https://www.queens.ox.ac.uk/covid-19-rules.

 What to do if you test positive